varigence/docs/bimlflex/reference-documentation/extension-points/Azure.md

 var outputPathName = "Wait for Ten Seconds Post Process";

 // To manage incoming dependencies for this post-process, it is possible to define a list of activity names.
-// These can be added using the GetBimlDependency method, and the result can be added to the Biml. var postProcessDependencyList = new List<string>();
+// These can be added using the GetBimlDependency method, and the result can be added to the Biml.
+This method will create the Biml code snippet.
-postProcessDependencyList.Add("LOG_LastLoadDate");
+// It is also possible to add the required BimlScript syntax instead of using GetBimlDependency. var postProcessDependencyList = new List<string>();
+postProcessDependencyList.Add("LogLastLoadDate");

 #>
 <Wait Name="<#=outputPathName#>" WaitTimeInSeconds="10">